Box Additional Configuration - Mule 4

 In the Global Configuration Elements screen, click Create.

-In the Choose Global Type wizard, expand Connector Configuration and select Mule-box-connector Config and click Ok.
-The configuration screen for
+In the Choose Global Type wizard, expand Connector Configuration and select Mule-box-connector Config and click OK.

 OAUTH 2.0with Authorization Code, grant type displays.
 This is the only configuration that Box connector supports.